 Like how every business operates, a customer-first approach is necessary to provide a good experience.
 Knowing what your customers need, providing them relevant results, and creating solutions to leverage these experiences are key factors to a good user experience.
 This is exactly what Google is aiming for.
 By incorporating the Core Web Vitals in the page experience, they make search rankings more relevant and finding significant information easier for users.

-For business or website owners, if you maintain good performance in the metrics, the better are your search rankings.
+For website owners, if you maintain good performance in the metrics, the better are your search rankings.
 Improving your SEO to adapt to the new Core Web Vitals, as well as to improve user experience on your web page, is the best solution to skyrocket your digital footprint.

 How Do I Start Preparing for the New Update?